artefactual-labs/clockify-tool/README.md

 ### Project time entry templates

-In addition to using an alias to specify a project ID, you can use the same technique to, when creating a time entry, automatically set the comments and hours spent.
+In addition to using an alias to specify a project, or project task, ID, you can use the same technique to, when creating a time entry, automatically set the comments and hours spent.

 Example: